WildCodeSchool/create-js-monorepo/README.md

 ### About the database

 The database is automaticaly deployed with the name of your repo.
 During the build of the projet (`docker-entry.sh`), the `node migrate.js` command is executed in the server.
-If you want to seed automaticaly your database using the `seed.js` script, replace the command _build_ on you `server/package.json` by `node migrate.js && node seed.js`.
+If you want to seed automaticaly your database using the `seed.js` script, replace the `cd ./server && node ./bin/migrate.js && node index.js` by `cd ./server && node ./bin/migrate.js && node ./bin/seed.js && node index.js`

 ### About public assets (pictures, fonts...)

 Don't use any public folder on your client.
 This folder won't be accessible online.
 You may move your public assets in the `server/public` folder.
 Prefer [static assets](https://vitejs.dev/guide/assets) when possible.

+### About specifi environnement variable (as email)
+Students should use the template written in the *.env.sample* file as <PROJECT_NAME><SPECIFIC_NAME>=<THE_VARIABLE>.
+(WARNING : Project_name should be the same as in the git public variable.)
+To add it on deploiement, you have 2 steps to do :
+- Add the following variable in the *docker-compose.prod.yml* file (as in the example : PROJECT_NAME_SPECIFIC_NAME: ${PROJECT_NAME_SPECIFIC_NAME}.
+- Connect with ssh to your server.
+Open the global *.env* file on traefik (`nano ./traefik/data/.env`).
+Add the variable with the correct value and save.
+- Then, you can launch the automatic deploiement.
+The docker will not refresh.

 ### About Logs